lennartdeknikker/dating-app-registration/README.md

 `npm install --save-dev dating-app-registration`

 ## License
-Unless stated otherwise, code is MIT © [Lennart de Knikker](http://www.lenn4rt.com), docs and images are CC-BY-4.0.
+Unless stated otherwise, code is MIT © [Lennart de Knikker](http://www.lenn4rt.com).

+Most pictures of people are produced by a GAN (generative adversarial network) on www.thispersondoesnotexist.com.

+Icons are from thenounproject.com.